 TIP- QUIT SUGAR! just shun the sugar, it should be your first step.
 A little amount of sugar is healthy but by taking it in large quantities you are contributing to insulin resistance.
 To prevent insulin resistance PCOS you can take inositol.
 A period of almost six to nine months is needed to improve from this type of PCOS as it is a slow process.

 This type is the second most common PCOS.
 It gets developed due to the birth control pills which suppress ovulation.
 For most women, these effects do not last long and they resume ovulating after the effect of the pill is over.
 But some women do not resume ovulating for months and years even after the effects of pills get over.
 During that time women should consult the doctor.

 If you experience regular and normal periods before starting with the pills then this might be a sign of Pill-induced PCOS.
 Or if your levels of LH are increased in the blood test then this could be a sign too.

 In PCOS due to inflammation, ovulation is prevented, hormones get imbalanced and androgens are produced.
-Inflammation is caused due to stress, toxins of environment and inflammatory dietary like gluten.
+Inflammation is caused due to stress, toxins of the environment, and inflammatory dietary like gluten.

-If you have symptoms such as headaches, infections or skin allergies and your blood tests show that you are deficient of vitamin D, your blood count is not normal, increased levels of thyroid then you might be one having inflammatory PCOS.
+If you have symptoms such as headaches, infections, or skin allergies and your blood tests show that you are deficient in vitamin D, your blood count is not normal, increased levels of thyroid then you might be one having inflammatory PCOS.

 This is a simpler form of PCOS, once the cause is addressed then it takes about three to four months to get resolved.
 Causes of Hidden PCOS: Thyroid disease, deficiency of iodine (ovaries need iodine), vegetarian diet ( it makes you zinc deficient and the ovaries need zinc) and artificial sweeteners.